Edgar-Donk/tkinter.ttk.style/README.md

 The example file 08corner_investigation.py has collated the above script excerpts.

-  ### 8.03 Replicating the Widget Images
+  ### 08.3 Replicating the Widget Images

 We are now in a position to replicate the widget images.

-If we replicate this image in the same size we need only need draw lines one pixel wide and place pixels.
-In this case we would probably choose PIL as we need only work directly in our chosen png image, and there is no worry about changing the image format or size.
-Look at 08combo_new.py, we load matplotlib purely to provide an image of our work, since PIL uses a bmp file to show the image which can have problems displaying, particularly in Windows.
-There is nothing sophisticated in the programming, create your colour aliases, create the new image with a background colour, then create the background with gradient, create the outer border and corners.
+If we replicate a widget image in the same size we need only need draw lines one pixel wide and place pixels.
+In this case we would probably choose PIL as we need only work directly in our chosen png image, and it is simple to change the image format or size.
+Look at
-The transparent outer corners are made next, followed by the highlights and shadow then finally we draw the arrow.
+08combo_new.py, we load matplotlib purely to provide an image of our work, since PIL uses a bmp file to show the image which can have problems displaying in Windows.
+There is nothing sophisticated in the programming, create your colour aliases, create the new image with its background colour, then create the widget background with gradient, create the outer border and corners.
+The transparent outer corners are made next, followed by the highlights and shadow then the arrow.
 Finally we save and display the image.
 The colours and sizes are picked up directly from the original drawing.
 There are no arcs since at this size the results would be most unsatisfactory.
-In fact at this size using the polygon or line on inclined lines would not work well either.
-The flakiest part is the arrow, we have no real way of knowing the non-standard pixel colours adjacent to the outside borders, in fact those pixels adjacent to the corners look like a problem.
+In fact at this size using the polygon or line on inclined lines might only work well if we had a good template to work from.
+The flakiest part is the arrow, we have no real way of determining the antialiasing pixels adjacent to the outside borders, in fact those pixels adjacent to the corners look like a problem.

 In order to make a new widget it would be better to work at a much larger size, draw the widget, then save it at the reduced size.
-When drawing at larger sizes there is no simple way to maintain the colour without using thick lines where we require a single pixel line in the final image, if we we were to use a single pixel line in our large image, we create a single pixel line with a washed-out colour.
+When drawing at larger sizes there is no simple way to maintain the colour without using thick lines, since if we were to use a single pixel line in our large image, when we produce the final image the lines have a really washed-out colour.
 Say we choose a working image 9x as large our lines and corners will all need to be 9 pixels wide.
 At this level of magnification arcs can be used.
 We can also use polygons with an outside outline differing in colour to the internal fill.
-Unfortunately for us PIL ImageDraw cannot create thick arcs without resorting to two pieslices.
+Unfortunately for us PIL ImageDraw cannot create thick arcs directly without resorting to two pieslices.
 The canvas widget from tkinter produces good looking results, most impressive was how a thick arc ties up to the adjacent thick lines at all four corners.
-In common with all drawing programs one must make allowances for the line thicknesses and how the program places the central axis.
+In common with similar drawing programs one must make allowances for the line thicknesses and how the program places the line central axis.
 This applies both to lines and arcs.
+The problem with tkinter canvas is that we can only save images as pdf files, which either need to be converted or captured.
+In this respect PIL is far more flexible, as we have seen we can change the image size with or without a filter and save directly as a png image, the drawing shortcomings can be solved.

+When we tested our corners we found that the diagonal lines could produce a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice then reduced the image to the widget size.
+This leaves the antialiasing on the arrow to be resolved.
+Our approach is that any antialiasing pixel adjacent to one border pixel should be half the colour change to those adjacent to two border pixels, there can never be a situation where it is adjacent to three border pixels.
+We can treat the arrow and corners as separate entities as they are far enough apart as not to influence each other.
+If we draw the arrow in after the image has been resized then there is no arrow colour correction required.
+If we can predict the line paths it is comparatively simple to establish where the antialising pixels should be.